iriskolenbrander/Conditional_SegReg/README.md

-# Incorporating planning contours into deep learning models (Segmentation and Registration)
+# Incorporating planning contours into deep learning models (conditional Segmentation and Registration)

 This repository contains code and resources for training, evaluating, and applying deep learning models for medical image **segmentation** and **registration**.